graalvm/graalvm-demos/README.md

 ### Web Image

-Demos illustrating how to use **Web Image**: the new experimental WebAssembly backend in Native Image to produce a WebAssembly module together with a JavaScript wrapper that can run in browsers or Node.js.
+Demos illustrating how to use **Web Image**, GraalVM's new experimental feature to produce a WebAssembly module together with a JavaScript wrapper that can run in browsers or on Node.js.

 * [web-image](web-image/hello-wasm) - Demonstrates the experimental GraalVM Web Image feature by compiling a simple JVM application into a WebAssembly module with a JavaScript wrapper.